What are the risks and how can you prevent them?

 Thieves often monitor areas over time to identify target properties.
 Empty properties can become prime targets for trespassers and vandals looking to cause damage and destruction.
 Consider installing CCTV as a deterrent, in particular motion activated CCTV which could notify you of potential intruders.

 Escape of water claims can often run into the thousands, particularly if they go unnoticed for a few days.
 Whether it’s a disintegrated washer in a tap or a pipe that has seen better days – there are some preventative measures that you can take to minimise the risk.
 Visiting the property regularly to check for signs of water damage can help you spot the signs of a potential leak early.
-Otherwise, you could always turn the water off at the mains to stop the water at the source or invest in smart water leak detection equipment to send smartphone alerts in the event of a potential leak.
+Alternatively, you could always turn the water off at the mains to stop the water at the source or invest in smart water leak detection equipment to send smartphone alerts in the event of a potential leak.

 Slow ingress of water